kucukaslan/website/content/about.md

 ---
 I'm Muhammed Can Küçükaslan.
 Yet another fellow _human_.

-I'm a senior CS (and Math as second major) student at Bilkent University (Ankara, Turkey)
+I graduated from Department of Computer Engineering (and Math as second major) at Bilkent University (Ankara, Turkey) in January 2024 with high honours.

-My interests (tendency) of study is _engineering_ that is to say building reliable systems that uses resources as efficient as possible.
+My interests (tendency) of study is _engineering_ that is to say building reliable (software/hardware) systems that uses resources as efficient as possible.

-This is aligned with the main goals of Parallel Computing, Distributed Systems, Backend Engineering, Big Data Engineering(?) and so on.
+Consequently I'm interested in the subfields of Computer Science that are aligned with this goal such as Parallel Computing, Distributed Systems...

 See my cv at [kucukaslan.com.tr/cv.pdf](/cv.pdf).